thelonelinux/Edureka_Java_All_Learning/EdurekaMicroservicesTrainingCourse_Part2.md

 * So now we can start with Microservice Project
 * SERVICE REGISTRATION AND DISCOVERY
+* See video, includes code and concept

+* LOAD BALANCER
+* See videos, including code and concept

+* RESILIENCY and CIRCUIT BREAKER
+* Only concepts, code in next class
+---- END OF class 7 (Need to write notes though, will do later)-----

 ## 8.Docker with Microservices using Spring Boot - II
+* Start of class 8
+* RESILIENCY and CIRCUIT BREAKER

 ## 9.Final Project (Here some additional classes were taken to complete the other topics of this Training)